HOW TO WATER YOUR SUMMER GARDEN13 tips to help you water your summer garden properly

 - Plants benefit much more from a slow and deep watering than a quick splash.
 Make sure you’re watering deep enough to reach the root ball.

 - Recycle plastic bottles as a deep watering system.
-Cut the bottom off and bury next to plants.
-Add water to the bottle through the top and the water will absorb deeper into the soil out the bottom of the pot.
+Poke holes in the bottle and bury next to plants with the top opening exposed.
+Add water to the bottle through the top and the water will leach out deeper into the soil.

 - Unglazed clay pots are more porous than glazed or plastic pots and allow water to evaporate faster.
 This may be good during wetter times of the year by allowing the soil to drain better and not get soggy, but keep an extra eye on them during drought or hotter weather.